• enquiries@indianpanorama.in

 He has studied Pali, Marathi, Sinhalese, and Tamil literature just to understand the characters, their depths, and positioning significance to fix the missing parts of the storylines present inside the caves.
 He has been once honoured by the Buddhist sage, Dalai Lama and his IGNCA exhibitions about Ajanta caves is a dream come true mission.
 The intricate artworks cannot be refurbished as it is done for a dilapidated bungalow, the must-read storyline and intense emotions of the characters have a lot to share with the world and people like Prasad Powar are keeping its hopes alive.

-5 Cleanest and Beautiful Beaches in Goa | The Coastal Tour of India
+5 Cleanest and Beautiful Beaches in Goa | the Coastal Tour of India

 His photographic documentation has covered 14,400 sq.m of the Ajanta Caves.
 He often wonders how our ancestors painted such a marvel in low light conditions whereas our technological world is no match for their hammers and chisels.
 The artist turned photographer isn’t looking for monetary aid from the government sooner or later.
 More people like him interested in saving the deteriorating monuments of India should come forward.
 While constant monetary help should be rendered by the Indian government for taking cultural tourism to the next level.